awslabs/dgl-ke/docs/source/train.rst

   - ``--margin`` or ``-m``
     The margin value for hinge loss.

-  - ``--neg_label {0, -1}``
-    The label for negative sample is related to loss function. -1 for Logsigmoid, Logistic, 0 for BCE.

   - ``-pw`` or ``--pairwise``
     Use relative loss between positive score and negative score.
 Note only Logistic, Hinge support pairwise loss.